Go Down, Moses (book): Summary

-Rider, an incredibly strong and large black man who lives on Carothers "Roth" Edmonds' plantation, is bereaved by the death of his wife.
+Rider, an extremely strong and large black man who lives on Carothers "Roth" Edmonds' plantation, is bereaved by the death of his wife.
 He digs his wife's grave at great speed, and the visitors at the funeral wonder why he is digging his wife into the ground so quickly.

 That night, Rider believes he sees his wife's ghost.
-He returns to work at a sawmill the next day, but after chucking an incredibly large log down a hill, walks off the job and buys a jug of whiskey, drinking copiously.
-Rider goes to the tool room at the mill and confronts a man named Birdsong, who has been cheating black men in dice for years.
+He returns to work at a sawmill the next day, but after chucking an exceptionally large log down a hill, walks off the job and buys a jug of whiskey, drinking copiously.
+Rider goes to the tool room at the mill and confronts a man named Birdsong, who has been cheating black men at dice for many years.
 Rider cuts Birdsong's throat.
 The narrative shifts, and the story is now in the home of the local sheriff's deputy.

 Rider is quickly tried and taken to the sheriff's cell.
 He breaks the cell up a good deal.
-A party of white men arrive, take Rider, and lynch him.
+A party of white men arrive, seize Rider, and lynch him.

 "The Old People"

 Summary

 In the forest, Sam Fathers, the son of a Chickasaw chief and a black slave-girl, teaches Isaac McCaslin how to hunt.
 When Isaac is deemed old enough to go on the yearly hunting expeditions with Major de Spain, General Compson, and Isaac's older cousin McCaslin Edmonds, he kills his first buck, and Sam Fathers ritualistically anoints him with its blood.
-Isaac remembers Sam Father's history; the son of Ikkemotubbe, the chief who sold the land to the white people and also sold his son and wife into slavery, Sam left the Jefferson area for the big forest after the death of Jobaker, his Choctaw friend.
+Isaac remembers Sam Fathers’ history; the son of Ikkemotubbe, the chief who sold the land to the white people and also sold his son and wife into slavery, Sam left the Jefferson area for the big forest after the death of Jobaker, his Choctaw friend.
 Sam now tends the hunting camp of Major de Spain and McCaslin Edmonds.

 After Isaac kills his buck, the group is making ready to leave, when Boon Hogganbeck rides in on a mule declaring that he has just seen a massive buck.
 The group disperses to try to hunt the big deer before they leave.
 Sam leads Isaac to a clearing; they hear Walter Ewell's horn, and Isaac assumes the buck has been killed.
-But then a giant buck comes down the slope toward them and looks at them with gravity and dignity.
+But then a giant buck comes down the slope towards them and looks at them with gravity and dignity.
 Sam calls it "grandfather."
-They do not shoot at it.
+They refrain from shooting it.

 That night, McCaslin and Isaac stay at Major de Spain's house near Jefferson, 17 miles away from the McCaslin plantation.
 In bed, Isaac tells McCaslin about the buck, and McCaslin speculates that it represented some form of indomitable, primal energy that grows up out of the earth from all the blood that seeps into it and all the lives it absorbs.
 Isaac thinks that McCaslin does not believe him, that he is accusing him of claiming to have seen a ghost; but McCaslin tells him solemnly that he, too, has seen the buck: Sam took him into that same clearing the day he killed his first deer.